Testing the alternator on the 1998, 1999, and 2000 2.5L Ford Ranger (Mazda B2500) is a pretty simple thing to do.

 1.)
 The multimeter will register a nice and steady 13.0 to 14.5 Volts DC no matter what gets turned on or...

 2.)
-It will register 12.5 V DC and this voltage will decrease more and more as you turn on stuff inside your 3.8L Ford Mustang (3.8L Ford Thunderbird or 3.8L Mercury Cougar).
+It will register 12.5 V DC and this voltage will decrease more and more as you turn on stuff inside your Ford Ranger (Mazda B2500).

 Let's interpret your multimeter voltage test result:

-CASE 1: Battery voltage is between 13 to 14.5 volts DC with the engine running.
-This is the correct test result and let you know that the alternator charging the battery.
+CASE 1: Battery voltage is between 13 to 14.5 Volts DC with the engine running.
+This is the correct test result and lets you know that the alternator is charging the battery.

-CASE 2: Battery voltage IS NOT between 13 to 14.5 volts DC with the engine running.
-This test result confirms that the alternator is not charging the battery.
+CASE 2: Battery voltage IS NOT between 13 to 14.5 Volts DC with the engine running.
+This test result confirms that the alternator is not charging your Ford Ranger's battery.

-The next step is to test the circuit that delivers the alternator's current to the battery is not ‘open’.
+The next step is to test the circuit that delivers the alternator's current to the battery and make sure that it's not 'open'.
 For this test go to: TEST 2: Making Sure The Alternator's Battery Circuit Has Continuity.